 - Avoid the guy down the street with a “For Rent” sign in the window of his own RV.
 Who knows what insurance he may or may not have and how well he’s taken care of his RV?

-- Before you leave, find out who to contact if you have mechanical trouble during your journey.
+- Before you head out on your first RV trip, find out who to contact if you have mechanical trouble during your journey.
 You don’t want to get stranded a long way from home.

-The rental agency will give you a walk-through of the RV, explaining all the different systems and features about your rental RV.
+The RV rental agency will give you a walk-through of the vehicle, explaining all the different systems and features about your rental RV.

 This 26-minute video will give you a head start by going through everything you really need to know before renting an RV: